New Zealand DA class locomotive: Livery

 From their introduction, the class were painted in an overall deep red colour described as New Zealand Government Railways red.
 White or silver stripes were added along much of the length of the body, culminating in wings on each end.

 The locomotives redesignated as D^{AA} received gold stripes to differentiate them from other D^{A} and D^{B} class locomotives.
 Following the introduction of TMS many had their new road numbers applied to the long hood.

 During the 1980s some locomotives were repainted in the International Orange livery (red sides, grey upper and lower surfaces and yellow safety ends) then being applied to other NZR locomotives, with the road number applied in large white type on the long hood.
-Many units were retired still wearing the original NZR red.
+Many locomotives were retired still wearing the original NZR red.